🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Be careful not to get too suckered into the salesman's pitch and focus more on the differences that matter to you.
 The best prices on pontoon boats are those that have been used lightly for one to two years.

 The trouble is that pontoon boat owners don't upgrade to the newer year models nearly as often as the V-hull ski boat owners do.
 So, it can be extremely challenging to find the gently used one or two-year-old boats.
-If you can find them, you'll likely find yourself saving about $5,000 on a boat that's only one year old.
+If you can find them, you'll likely save about $5,000 on a boat that's only one year old.

 From my research, I'm seeing most pontoon boats in most markets depreciating in resale value very quickly in the first few years, and less as time goes on (very much like a car).

-After 12 years, they hold pretty steady in value until it naturally ages off (even an old clunker is worth $1,500 as long as it's got good enough bones to be restored).
+After 12 years, they hold pretty steady in value until they naturally age off (even an old clunker is worth $1,500 as long as it's got good enough bones to be restored).

 How much can I expect to pay in tax, title, registration and fees?